-As we aim to encourage our pupils to read for pleasure, the first half an hour minutes after lunch each school day is dedicated to Shelf Share, where an adult reads a text of their choice to the children.
+As we understand the importance of pupils hearing good reading being modelled, the first twenty minutes after lunch is Shelf Share.
+During this time, an adult reads a text of their choice to the pupils.
 They model the reading skills taught at school, including fluency, expression and intonation.
-The purpose of this text is simply for children to enjoy a story; there is no expectation that pupils record any written responses to questions asked.
+The purpose of this text is simply for pupils to enjoy; there is no expectation that pupils record any written responses to questions asked.